 Red Pepper Corn Risotto is a perfect way to incorporate two great summer vegetables into a wonderful, creamy rice dish.
-This would make a perfect side dish but is hearty enough to be a meatless meal.
+This would make a perfect side dish but is hearty enough to be a meatless main course.

 The two most important things about risotto are the right type of rice and the stirring.
 You need to buy Arborio to make this recipe.
 This is an Italian short grain rice with rounded grains.
 As it cooks with the broth, it will slowly release its starch and become creamy.
 The rounded grains will stay firm and chewy.